 Raisi and export of terrorism and fundamentalism

-In 2015, in an order, Khamenei appointed Raisi as the caretaker of the Astan-e Quds Razavi (AQR), one of the largest financial institutions of the Middle East.
-Raisi took this position after years of killings, cutting hands and massacre, which he described as his “honor.”
+In 2015, in an order, Khamenei appointed Raisi as the caretaker of the Astan-e Quds Razavi (AQR), one of the largest financial institutions in the Middle East.
+Raisi took this position after years of killings, cutting hands, and massacre, which he described as his “honor.”
 According to Khamenei’s decree, the foundation is exempt from paying taxes so that it can freely continue financing terrorism and fundamentalism in the region and other countries.

 AQR is known as a financial empire and economic giant, and this aspect has always been highlighted.
 But another hidden aspect of the AQR, and its important task, since it has huge financial resources, is to allocate facilities and resources and fund publishing and promoting fundamentalist and terrorist ideas in general and particularly working on potential elements to recruit spies and terrorists.
 It financially supports them and trains them in camps dedicated to this task in Iran, including the so-called Imam Ali Garrison.

 In connection with this aspect of the activities of Astan Quds, a report had previously been posted on the website of the Foreign Affairs Committee of the National Council of Resistance of Iran (NCRI), which stated in part:

 Astan-e Quds Razavi financing activities of New Horizon institution in serving terrorist Quds Force and recruiting western spies